AndroidLibrariesYoutube/SelectionDialog/README.md

 Using MultiSelection is also not that tough.

 **Step 1**
-Create class of SingleSelectionDialog for using the Single Selection.
+Create class of MultiSelectionDialog for using the Multi Selection.